Facial Massages & TMJ: A Natural Approach to Jaw Relief.

 - 2 min read

 If you’ve ever experienced jaw pain, tension, or clicking, you might be dealing with Temporomandibular Joint (TMJ) disorder.
-This condition affects the joint connecting your jaw to your skull, leading to discomfort that can impact chewing, speaking, and even sleep.
+This condition affects the joint connecting your jaw to your skull.
+It can lead to discomfort that impacts chewing, speaking, and even sleep.
 While medical treatments exist, facial massage is an effective, natural way to ease TMJ symptoms and promote relaxation.

 How Facial Massage Helps TMJ